Cats? And Cafés?

 What Are Cat Cafés?

-To put it simply, cat cafés are places where you can sit back, drink coffee or tea, and play with a dozen little balls of fluff.
+Simply put, cat cafés are places where you can sit back, drink coffee or tea, and play with a dozen little balls of fluff.
 Most of these cafés have tables, chairs, and couches – so you can lounge by yourself or sit with a group of friends.
-Cat toys are available just about everywhere and for a small fee you can feed your favorite cat a snack.
+Cat toys are available just about everywhere, and for a small fee, you can feed your favorite cat a snack.

 Although having fluff balls walking around a food establishment might seem like a bad idea, cat cafés have become an international phenomenon!
-Every year they gain more and more popularity as a place for over-crowded city dwellers to get their minds off of everyday worries and relax.
+Every year they gain more and more popularity as a place for over-crowded city dwellers to relax.

 In most places across Japan (and other countries where they’re beginning to pop up,) pets aren’t allowed in apartments or houses.
 Although cats and dogs are more common in smaller cities and countryside villages, they’re hard to come by in metropolitan areas like Tokyo.